usdoj-crt/beta-ada/_pages/topics/intro-to-ada.md

 **Applies to:**

-- Businesses and nonprofits serving the public.<br>
+- Businesses and nonprofits serving the public.
 Examples of businesses and nonprofits include:
   - Restaurants
   - Hotels